skellis46/slipbox/somatics unlimited.md

 > Define your terms ... or we shall never understand one another.[@mitchell-2019-artificial loc 286]

 There is tremendous responsibility in owning and clarifying our abstractions.
 Vagueness and abstraction go hand in hand, and "extraction follows closely on the heels of abstraction" [@mcquillan-2022-resisting n.pag.]
 And with extraction comes exploitation.
 Now you could just say, "It's just a bloody plié Simon" and I would understand.
-But even in such a benign example who and what might we be exploiting through our abstractions, even if the exploitation is an epistemic space?
+But even in such a benign example who and what might we be exploiting through our abstractions, even if the exploitation is of an epistemic space?

 Alfred North Whitehead warned that a corollary of abstraction is an effect he called _explaining away_ [Whitehead, in @mcquillan-2022-resisting p.49].
 When we treat abstractions as something concrete "everything that does not fit into the schema is denied the status of proper existence" [@mcquillan-2022-resisting p.49] -- it is explained away.
 Abstractions make invisible anything that does not fit our model of the world.
 And even in a delightful celebration of the lowly or perhaps fundamental plié the epistemic stakes get very high very quickly.